tomstafford/psy6422/045-moduleproject.Rmd

 * do you have access to the raw data?
 * can you load it?
   * if you can open it in a spreadsheet you will be definitely be able to open it in R, but you will still want to check if it is well formatted when you load it in R
-    * for example, if different cells have different amounts of information in your data won't import nicely
+    * for example, if different cells contain different numbers of entries your data may not import nicely
     * or, if you important information is contained in cell colours then this won't be available when you import into R
 * Do you understand it?
   * is there a code book?
   * do you know what the columns are?
   * do you understand the values?
+  * Are the details of how the data was collected (by who? from whom? when? how?)

 ## Answers to common questions

   1. it doesn't matter if you don't do the things you said you wanted to do in the initial self-assessment
   2. you can use the data from another course, for example the course project (psy6009) 2b. if you do use the data from your research project make sure you are clear how this module project is different.
 I recommend not using the data from your research project.
   3. the data / data questions doesn't have to be something which expresses the relationship between two variables.
 Any visualisation which shows something non-trivial about the data is good.
   4. You don't need to do any statistical tests or model fitting.
 You don't need to have a set amount of data to meet statistical significance, just enough to be interesting when visualised.